Align to a Framework: Plan a Cybersecurity Roadmap's Route

 The Need for Robust Security Frameworks

-Specifically, you can look to the CIS Critical Security Controls (CIS Controls) Navigator and the CIS Community Defense Model (CDM) v2.0.
-They both use a consensus-based and operational focused-approach that provides actionable controls for organizations to follow.
+Specifically, you can look to the CIS Critical Security Controls® (CIS Controls®) Navigator and the CIS Community Defense Model (CDM) v2.0.
+They both use a consensus-based and operational focused-approach that provides actionable controls for your organization to follow.

 When introducing CDM v2.0, for instance, Implementation Group 1 (IG1) of the CIS Controls provides the short-term stops on the roadmap for implementation.
-Aligned with the context of CDM v2.0, organizations can now utilize prioritization of the IG1 Controls based on identified attack patterns against organizations in the same or close to the same industry vertical.
+Aligned with the context of CDM v2.0, your organization can now prioritize the IG1 Safeguards based on identified attack patterns against organizations in the same or close to the same industry vertical.
 What happens is you get to implement Controls in a way that effectively reduces your exposure to common threats.

 Here's more information on how you can use the CDM to design a cyber defense program.

-Meanwhile, the Controls Navigator helps organizations visualize how the CIS Controls map to other security frameworks.
-In that way, they can use the CIS Controls to decide how best to align their cybersecurity roadmap to a framework.
+Meanwhile, the Controls Navigator helps your organization visualize how the CIS Controls map to other security frameworks.
+In that way, you can use the CIS Controls to decide how best to align your cybersecurity roadmap to a framework that's relevant to your needs.

 Simplify Your Use of a Framework